Statewide Database Licensing Program

 Every month, Gale offers 1-hour online trainings about a variety of their products.
 These webinars are free but require registration.
 Once you access the training calendar, click on any session that interests you.
 The pop-up page will have a description of the webinar and a registration link.
 Note the time zone for the training.

-A handful of archived webinars which were conducted specifically for Oregon library staff are available on both Gale support sites for Oregon users.
+A handful of archived webinars which were conducted specifically for Oregon library staff are available on the Oregon Statewide Databases Library Support Portal.

 Other Online Resources: Training and Promotion